Heroes (We Could Be): Background

+Alesso played this song at the 2023 UEFA Champions League final.

 Music video

 The music video was released on 10 October 2014.
 Similar to the 2006 TV series of the same name, it introduces teenagers with supernatural abilities, who are detained in a high security institute.
 An angel, portrayed by Tove Lo, is being kept under strict supervision as scientists compel her to swallow drugs designed to remove her powers.
 Meanwhile, Alesso runs toward and enters the facility and to release the angelic woman.
-As he walks past the super human teens, they exhibit their abilities and break free.
+As he walks past the superhuman teens, they exhibit their abilities and break free.
 This triggers an alarm, allowing him and the woman to escape from the scientists.
 As they approach the top of the building, they decide to fall.
 As they fall, the angel flies away.
 However, Alesso falls on a car and perishes.
 The final scene involves the teens escaping into the night.